RubanArunkumar/PersonalProjects/README.md

 * AutoMapper

 **Assumption made**
 * Test data should reside in memory and to get loaded during Application Startup.
-Used "UseinMemory" concepts as a data provider in the Get Method.
+Used "UseInMemory" concepts as a data provider in the Get Method.
-Maturity Period - In Years
+* Maturity Period - In Years
-IncomeAmount - Annunal Income
+* IncomeAmount - Annunal Income

 **Get Method (~/api/interest-rates) Response**